-Make sure you apply in good time for the residence permit or any extension – in any case do it before your visa / residence permit expires, otherwise you will be considered an illegal alien.
+Make sure that you apply for the residence permit or any extension well in advance—ideally before your visa or residence permit expires.
+Failure to do so may result in you being considered an illegal alien.

-When you arrive in Germany, you first have to register with the Bürgeramt, which transmits your data to the Immigration Office.
-Please allow about two weeks for such transmission of data.
-Then you must go to the Immigration Office, where you will be issued a number, which allows you to make your application.
-Should you not get a number on the day you go to the Immigration Office, you will be given an appointment and will be told which documents to bring.
+Upon arrival in Germany, your first step is to register with the Citizens' Adminstration Office (Bürgeramt), which will transmit your data to the Foreigners' Registration Office.
+Please allow approximately two weeks for this data transmission.
+Afterward, you must visit the Foreigners' Registration Office, where you will be assigned a number to proceed with your application.
+If you do not receive a number on the same day, you will be given an appointment and told which documents to bring.

-If you need to extend your residence permit during your studies, most Immigration Offices (such as the Ausländerbehörde Frankfurt) will automatically issue an invitation for an appointment a few weeks before your current permit expires.
-In this case, simply wait for this invitation.
+If you need to extend your residence permit during your studies, most foreigners' registration offices such as the one in Frankfurt will automatically send you an invitation for an appointment a few weeks before your current permit expires.
+In this case, you can simply wait for this invitation.

-Please bring the following documents to your appointment with the Immigration Office:
+Please make sure to bring the following documents to your appointment with the Foreigners' Registration Office:

 Please make sure that your living expenses are covered.
 It is assumed that this is the case if your income is at least (currently) € 861 per month (€ 10.332 per year).